astarivi/OGXRepacker/README.md

 - Run with `java -jar ogx-VERSION-all.jar`
 - If Java version 17 or higher is associated with .jar files, double-clicking works too.

+# Usage

+OGXRepacker is a batch processing tool for game files.
+Before starting, make sure to set both the Input and Output folders.
+Then, place your `.iso` files or game folders (that contain a `default.xbe` file) into the Input folder.
+Review your configuration, and click "Process" to begin.

 # Features

 - Cross-platform, multi-arch